16 Loan Programs for Low-income and Minority Homebuyers

 Lower your debt-to-income ratio

-You can lower your debt-to-income ratio in one of two ways: increase your income or pay off debts.
+You can lower your debt-to-income ratio in one of two ways: increase your income or pay off your debts.
 If you have an additional flow of income via a side hustle or some other source, you can save money for a down payment and closing costs.
-Additionally, you can use the extra income to pay down your debt (prioritize credit card debt) and lower your debt-to-income ratio.
+Additionally, you can use the extra income to pay down your debt (prioritizing credit card debt) and lower your debt-to-income ratio.

 Find a cosigner